Charlie Munger: Early life and education

-Investment career
+Career

 Munger moved with his family to California, where he joined the law firm Wright & Garrett (later Musick, Peeler & Garrett).
 In 1962, he founded and worked as a real estate attorney at Munger, Tolles & Olson LLP.
 He then gave up the practice of law to concentrate on managing investments and later partnered with Otis Booth in real estate development.
+When he met Buffett over lunch at the Omaha Club, "the two began talking about investments and never stopped."

-He then partnered with Jack Wheeler to form Wheeler, Munger, and Company, an investment firm with a seat on the Pacific Coast Stock Exchange.
+In 1962, Munger partnered with Jack Wheeler to form Wheeler, Munger, and Company, an investment firm with a seat on the Pacific Coast Stock Exchange.
+According to Buffett's essay "The Superinvestors of Graham-and-Doddsville", published in 1984, Munger's investment partnership generated compound annual returns of 19.8% during the 1962–75 period compared to a 5.0% annual appreciation rate for the Dow.

+In 1974, Munger bought control of Mitchum, Jones, and Templeton, a publicly traded competitor of Wheeler Munger.
+Mitchum Jones was led by Bill Lupien and Joe Taussig.
 He wound up Wheeler, Munger, and Co. in 1976, after losses of 32% in 1973 and 31% in 1974.

-Although Munger is better known for his association with Buffett, he ran an investment partnership of his own from 1962 to 1975.
-According to Buffett's essay "The Superinvestors of Graham-and-Doddsville", published in 1984, Munger's investment partnership generated compound annual returns of 19.8% during the 1962–75 period compared to a 5.0% annual appreciation rate for the Dow.
+However, he took Mitchum Jones private at $3 per share and liquidated it 10 years later at $180 per share (a 60x gain).
+Lupien and Taussig later took over and managed Instinet, the first electronic stock exchange, which is now part of NASDAQ.

-Munger was previously the chairman of Wesco Financial Corporation, now a wholly-owned subsidiary of Berkshire Hathaway.
-The acquisition of this company was controversial following accusations that Buffett's company, Blue Chip bought Wesco shares to defeat an impending merger between Wesco and Financial Corp.
+Munger was previously the chairman of Wesco Financial Corporation, now a wholly owned subsidiary of Berkshire Hathaway.
+The acquisition of this company was controversial following accusations that Buffett's company, Blue Chip, bought Wesco shares to defeat an impending merger between Wesco and Financial Corp.
 Wesco began as a savings and loan association, but eventually grew to control Precision Steel Corp., CORT Furniture Leasing, Kansas Bankers Surety Company, and other ventures.
 Wesco Financial also held a concentrated equity portfolio of over US$1.5 billion in companies such as Coca-Cola, Wells Fargo, Procter & Gamble, Kraft Foods, US Bancorp, and Goldman Sachs.
-Munger believes that holding a concentrated number of stocks that he knows extremely well will in the long term produce superior returns.
+Munger believed that holding a concentrated number of stocks that he knew extremely well would in the long term produce superior returns.

 Wesco is based in Pasadena, California, Munger's adopted hometown.
 Pasadena was also the site of the company's annual shareholders' meeting, which were typically held on the Wednesday or Thursday after the more famous Berkshire Hathaway annual meeting.
-Munger's meetings were nearly as legendary in the investment community as those he co-hosts with Buffett in Omaha.
+Munger's meetings were nearly as legendary in the investment community as those he co-hosted with Buffett in Omaha.
 Such meetings were often perfunctory, but Munger interacted with the other Wesco shareholders at considerable length, sometimes speculating about what Benjamin Franklin would do in a given situation.
 Meeting notes have been posted on the Futile Finance? website, but no updates exist beyond 2011.

-Munger is also the chairman of the Daily Journal Corporation.
-Since Wesco meetings ended, the Daily Journal annual meeting has grown in importance, as investors flock to the meeting to listen to him speak at length.
+Munger was also the chairman of the Daily Journal Corporation.
+After Wesco meetings ended, the Daily Journal annual meeting grew in importance, as investors flocked to the meeting to listen to him speak at length.